Serbia reels from second mass shooting in 2 days

 The big picture: The attack near the town of Mladenovac, south of the Serbian capital, Belgrade, was the second mass shooting in two days in a country that the BBC notes has 39.1 firearms per 100 people due to the Balkan wars of the 1990s, but where mass shootings are rare.

-- Investigators said the gunman shot at people randomly from a car using an automatic weapon.
+- Authorities said the gunman shot at people randomly from a car using an automatic weapon in the village of Dubona.

+- The suspect was arrested near the city of Kragujevac on Friday morning, according to RTS.

+- Over 600 members of Serbian Special Forces had searched for the suspect for several hours as police "cordoned off" a building where they believed he was hiding, per CNN.

 - Police believe the seventh-grader used his father's gun, according to the Serbian Interior Ministry.